-Choosing your first credit or debit card — whether you’re a student or an older adult — is an important decision that requires plenty of investigation into your options.
-There are many features to each type of card and numerous reasons why you would choose one over the other first.
-Credit or debit card selection is a personal choice based on which card best fits your needs.
-From the terms stated in agreements to getting ready for the responsibility of managing your own account, weigh all factors carefully when choosing your first credit or debit card.
+Choosing your first credit card is an important decision that requires plenty of investigation into your options.
+There are many features that credit cards offer.
+And, likely, as many reasons why you would choose one card over another.
+From the terms stated in agreements to getting ready for the responsibility of managing your own account, weigh all factors carefully when choosing your first credit card.

 Plus, many credit cards offer perks like travel rewards or cash back just for using the card.
 This may make one offer more appealing to you than another.
-As you sift through the many pre-qualified offers, you’ll want to review key credit card attributes before making a final decision:
+As you sift through the many pre-qualified offers, you’ll want to review other key credit card attributes before making a final decision:

 Select a card that comes with a low annual percentage rate (APR), so you’ll pay as little interest as possible if you carry a monthly balance.
-LGFCU’s Visa Credit Card offers a low, variable interest rate, for example.
-You should try to pay your bill in full before the grace period (usually a 20-25 day billing cycle) end and interest rates take effect.
-That way you’re not paying more for your purchase.
+LGFCU’s Visa® Credit Card offers a competitive, variable rate.
+You should try to pay your bill in full before the grace period ends and interest rates take effect.
+This way you’re not paying more for your purchase.

 Some cards come with a low introductory APR.
 Issuers then raise the rate after the promotional period ends.
-The Credit Union’s low rate remains steady and applies to purchases, cash advances, and balance transfers.
+Some card rates, such as LGFCU's card, remain steady across purchases, cash advances and balance transfers.
 So be sure to read the fine print on your application about rates.

 Fees and penalties

 Added one-time fees can apply to features like cash advances, which do not typically carry a grace period.
-Those fees are levied as soon as the money is borrowed.
+Those fees hit your account as soon as the money is borrowed.
 There could also be more longer-term penalties assessed like separate interest rates for cash advances.
 The APR could also change if you’re late on a payment or go over your limit; that’s on top of any possible late fees.
 If you’re not careful, those fees could add up quickly, making it difficult to pay off monthly balances.
 Do your homework and look for a card that has low fees or possibly no fees.

 Are you prepared?

-Choosing to open a credit card requires research and being able to manage the account responsibly.
+Credit card selection is a personal choice based on which card best fits your needs.
 There is no ideal number of cards to have, but it does get harder to track expenses when trying to manage too many.
 Shop around and review your options before making a final decision.